kriswithank/maneki/README.md

 ```
 docker-compose run api-finances flask dropdb
+docker-compose run api_auth flask dropdb
 ```

 And you can create empty tables in the database with

 ```
 docker-compose run api-finances flask initdb
+docker-compose run api_auth flask initdb
 ```

-Currently only the api-finances service talks to the database, but in the future, every service should have it's own database and so you would have to repeat these commands on a per-service basis.
+Currently only the api-finances and api_auth service talks to the database and the currently share the same database, but in the future, every service should have it's own database and so you would have to repeat these commands on a per-service basis.

 ---